Ongoing 3

 TRIUMPH-2

-TRIUMPH-2: Phase 3 Pivotal Type 2 Diabetes Trial of Retatrutide
+TRIUMPH-2: Phase 3 Weight Management in Type 2 Diabetes

-The pivotal Phase 3 trial evaluating retatrutide for the treatment of type 2 diabetes in adults with obesity or overweight, part of the TRIUMPH development program.
+Phase 3 trial evaluating retatrutide for weight management in adults with obesity or overweight (BMI ≥27) AND type 2 diabetes, with a nested obstructive sleep apnea (OSA) basket.
+Part of the TRIUMPH development program.

 Definition

-TRIUMPH-2 — The pivotal Phase 3 trial evaluating retatrutide for the treatment of type 2 diabetes in adults with obesity or overweight, part of the TRIUMPH development program.
+TRIUMPH-2 — Phase 3 trial evaluating retatrutide for weight management in adults with obesity or overweight (BMI ≥27) AND type 2 diabetes, with a nested obstructive sleep apnea (OSA) basket.
+Part of the TRIUMPH development program.

 Trial Facts